 The Districts of Chania Old Town

-Old Town Chania is divided into numerous districts, all of which are easily and best explored on foot.
+Old Town Chania in Crete is divided into numerous districts, all of which are easily and best explored on foot.
 The districts of Chania Old Town are:

 - Evraiki District – Jewish Quarter